-The contact with the vagina coats them with a large number of probiotics.
-As such, it is often suggested to deliver normally because babies born through normal delivery have greater probiotics and are therefore perceived as healthier.
+Contact with the vagina during delivery coats newborns with a large number of probiotics.
 It is also suggested to avoid using cleansing agents for the vagina because it can disrupt the balance of good and bad bacteria.

 Two of the most common probiotics that babies have upon childbirth are Bifidobacteria and Lactobacilli.
-These probiotics, along with other strains, are responsible for the immunity of the child against diseases.
-They nourish the good gut bacteria in the intestines and promote healthier digestive and immune system.
+They nourish the good gut bacteria in the intestines and promote healthier digestive and immune systems.

 Afterward, the child receives probiotics from their mother’s breast milk.
-Breast milk contains around 700 different bacteria that include probiotic strains Lactobacillus, Bifidobacterium, Staphylococcus, Streptococcus, and Enterococcus.
+Breast milk contains around 700 different bacteria that include Staphylococcus, Streptococcus, Enterococcus, and the probiotic strains Lactobacillus and Bifidobacterium.
 In terms of Lactobacillus, breast milk contains three strains namely, Lactobacillus gasseri, Lactobacillus fermentum, and Lactobacillus salivarius.

 The mother’s gut microbiome directly affects the volume of probiotics contained within the mother’s breast milk.
 As such, a mother’s weak microbiome often leads to a weak microbiome for the child.

-The enteromammary pathway hypothesis suggests that nourishing the mother’s body will also nourish the child through breastfeeding.
-Changes in diet and lifestyle for the mother can therefore positively affect the child’s development.
+The entero-mammary pathway hypothesis suggests that nourishing the mother’s body will also nourish the child through breastfeeding.
+A study in 2014 by Jost et al supported this hypothesis with their data, which showed that maternal gut bacteria reach the breast milk to influence neonatal gut colonization.
+Changes in diet and lifestyle for the mother can therefore positively affect the child’s immune system.

 Intake of natural probiotic-rich foods can help boost the mother’s gut microbiome.
 Some of the best natural probiotic-rich foods include buttermilk, soft cheese, kefir, and yogurt.
-For non-dairy choices, plant sources rich in probiotics include kimchi, miso soup, tempeh, pickles, sauerkraut, and kombucha tea.
+For non-dairy choices, plant sources rich in probiotics include kimchi, miso soup, tempeh, naturally fermented pickles (using sea salt and water solution instead of vinegar), sauerkraut, sourdough bread, and kombucha tea.